p11i/ssh_log_analyzer/README.md

 # SSH Log Analyzer

 This is a simple Go-based project for parsing and analyzing SSH logs to identify and analyze failed login attempts.
 The project includes features like time-based analysis, filtering by username and IP address, and provides a summary of failed login attempts.
+## Features

+- Time-based analysis for a specified duration.
+- Filter results by username or IP address.
+- Simple command-line interface for ease of use.
+- Extensible and customizable for specific requirements.

 ## Project Structure